PUBG Mobile Zombies Mode Update Release Date Confirmed

-Tencent has confirmed when PUBG Mobile would receive the much awaited 0.11.0 update.
+PUBG Mobile's much awaited 0.11.0 update's release date has been confirmed by Tencent.
 The PUBG Mobile update 0.11.0 zombies mode release date is February 19 with the game's servers to be taken down for maintenance from 5:30am to 1:30pm IST on February 18.
 Service may resume sooner or later depending on maintenance progress.
 The new version will be pushed to Google Play and App Store starting February 19.
 This was confirmed on the PUBG Mobile Discord and comes after an extended beta for the 0.11.0 update that lasted almost a month.
 Zombies mode also gets an official name, now called Survive Till Dawn.
 Here's what else you can expect.

 PUBG Mobile update 0.11.0 zombie mode patch notes